getify/Functional-Light-JS/ch2.md

 ### One For One

-Speaking of functions with only one argument, another common base operation in the FP toolbelt is a function that simply takes one argument and does nothing but return it untouched.
+Speaking of functions with only one argument, another common base operation in the FP toolbelt is a function that takes one argument and does nothing but return it untouched.
 This is often referred to as the *identity* function.

 Consider: